St. Andrew's Anglican Church, Moscow: Confiscation and renewal

 During the October Revolution, Bolsheviks mounted a machine gun post in the church tower to stop troops of the Provisional Government from advancing toward the Kremlin.
 The Bolsheviks were dislodged on 29 October 1917.

 According to Herbert North, son of the Anglican chaplain Frank William North "we spent nearly a week in the basement with no light and little food.
 On emerging from the house at the end of the fighting we found many spent cartridges in the courtyard and two large pools of blood."

-The church was confiscated in 1920 and the Chaplain, the Rev. Frank North, was expelled from Russia.
-He later served in Helsinki, officially as the Chaplain to Helsinki and Moscow.
+The church was confiscated in 1920 and the chaplain, the Rev. Frank North, was expelled from Russia.
+He later served in Helsinki, officially as the chaplain to Helsinki and Moscow.
 During the following 71 years, the Helsinki chaplain would occasionally conduct services at the British Embassy in Moscow.

 The church and parsonage were used by the Soviets as a hostel for girls and to house diplomats from Finland and Estonia.
 In 1964 Melodiya took over the church as a recording studio.

 Dmitry Shostakovich and Mstislav Rostropovich both recorded at Melodiya's St. Andrew's studio.

-Following perestroika, on 15 July 1991 the Helsinki Chaplain, the Rev. Tyler Strand, celebrated the first Eucharist at St. Andrew's since 1920.
+Following perestroika, on 15 July 1991 the Helsinki chaplain, the Rev. Tyler Strand, celebrated the first Eucharist at St. Andrew's since 1920.
 Regular services began soon after.
-The Rev. Canon Chad Coussmaker was appointed permanent Chaplain in 1993.
-The Rev. Dr Canon Simon Stephens served as Chaplain from 1999-June 2014.
+The Rev. Canon Chad Coussmaker was appointed permanent chaplain in 1993.
+The Rev. Dr Canon Simon Stephens served as chaplain from 1999 to June 2014.
 The current chaplain is Canon Malcolm Rogers.